emacs-eaf/emacs-application-framework/README.md

 #### 4. Load EAF Apps

-You can use below code to load applications `browser` and `pdf-viewer` that you installed, please check [Applications](https://github.com/emacs-eaf/emacs-application-framework#applications) for the full list:
+You can use below code to load applications `browser` and `pdf-viewer` that you installed.
+Please check [Applications](https://github.com/emacs-eaf/emacs-application-framework#applications) for the full list:

 ```Elisp
 (require 'eaf-browser)